dylanwilks/docker-hytale-server/README.md

 Set your router to forward the port to your server machine if necessary.

 ### Firewall Rules
-Below are some commands to open port 5520 on their respective OS.
+Below are some commands to open port 5520 in the firewall of the respective OS.

 **Windows Defense Firewall**